sensorlab/agent-edgeautoscaling/src/readme.md

-# Kubernetes Configuration Setup
+# Back-End configuration setup

-To use the Python client for Kubernetes, you need to load the correct credentials and cluster information for the master node.
+The application uses the Python client for Kubernetes and to use it, the correct credentials and cluster information for the master node have to be loaded.

 ### k3s